draumaz/despot/README.md

 - ```./bildo --upgrade``` upgrades your packages if i've written a build script for it

 ## pkg/repo
-- a disappointingly small collection of build scripts
+- <a href="https://github.com/draumaz/bildo/tree/main/pkg/repo">a disappointingly small collection of build scripts</a>
-- feast your eyes upon them <a href="https://github.com/draumaz/bildo/tree/main/pkg/repo">here</a>

 ## install
 - ```git clone https://github.com/draumaz/bildo```